 Enter contact information for the PI.
 Enter the organization's Business Official responsible for sponsored program administration (the "person to be contacted on matters involving this application" in Block 5 of the Grants.gov SF424 Research & Related Form).
-The Business Official must be either selected from the eBRAP list or invited in order for the preapplication to be submitted.
+The Business Official must be either selected from the eBRAP list or invited in order for the preproposal/pre-application to be submitted.

 Select the performing organization (site at which the PI will perform the proposed work) and the contracting organization (organization submitting on behalf of the PI, which corresponds to Block 5 on the Grants.gov SF424 Research & Related Form), and click on "Add Organizations to this Pre-application."
-The organization(s) must be either selected from the eBRAP drop-down list or invited in order for the pre-application to be submitted.
+The organization(s) must be either selected from the eBRAP drop-down list or invited in order for the pre-proposal/pre-application to be submitted.

-It is recommended that applicants identify an Alternate Submitter in the event that assistance with pre-application submission is needed.
+It is recommended that PIs identify an Alternate Submitter in the event that assistance with pre-proposal/pre-application submission is needed.

-Tab 3 - Collaborators and Key Personnel
+• Tab 3 - Collaborators and Key Personnel

-Enter the name, organization, and role of all collaborators and key personnel associated with the application.
+Enter the name, organization, and role of all collaborators and key personnel associated with the proposal/application.

-FY21 TBIPHRP Programmatic Panel members should not be involved in any pre-application or application.
-For questions related to panel members and pre-applications or applications, refer to Section II.H.2.c, Withdrawal, or contact the CDMRP Help Desk at help@eBRAP.org or 301-682-5507.
+FY21 TBIPHRP Programmatic Panel members should not be involved in any pre-proposal/pre-application or proposal/application.
+For questions related to panel members and pre-proposals/pre-applications or proposals/applications, refer to Section II.H.2.c, Withdrawal, or contact the CDMRP Help Desk at help@eBRAP.org or 301-682-5507.